Minecraft has real-world life lessons to teach us

 Ryssdal: Why then write a book about it?
 Was it something that was calling you, or did Mojang, the company, call you?

 Brooks: No, a little bit of both.
 When I started playing the game, it was through my son, and as I started playing it with him, I realized, as a player, it's amazing, but also as a parent, every single challenge in the game, on a survival level, essentially teaches you life.
-Patience, planning, you name it, Minecraft has it.
+Patience, planning, you name it, "Minecraft" has it.
 And so eventually when Mojang asked if I had a take on Minecraft, I said, "Oh, yeah.
 Oh, I'm ready to write this book."

 Ryssdal: Well, and it plays into, broadly speaking, the theme of your writings, which is survival and getting by.